Kunle Remi: 2017

-In 2017, Remi accepted various alternate roles throughout the year.
-He took on the role of Lolu in Tiwa's Baggage, where he represented the struggles of an abandoned woman with a child.
-On 12 April, Sobi's Mystic was released and allowed the actor a slightly lighter role in this romantic drama film.
+Remi accepted various alternate roles throughout 2017.
+He took on the role of Lolu in Tiwa's Baggage, about an abandoned woman with a child.
+On 12 April, Sobi's Mystic was released; he played a slightly lighter role in this romantic drama.
 Sobi, the actor's character, finds his promiscuous tendencies land him in trouble when the woman he finds and becomes drawn to doesn't reciprocate his feelings.
 Digging him deeper into who she is.
 The film received a rating of 4/5 from the Nollywood Reinvented for its unpredictability and details.

-A few months later, Alter Ego (24 July) was released.
+On 24 July, Alter Ego was released.
 Written by Jude Martins, the film tells the story of a lawyer who prosecutes sex offenders and the lengths she will go to find justice in whatever she sees fit.
 Yet, as a fellow victim herself, she is driven by her own sexual drive and power, no matter the time and place.
 The film was nominated for Best Film with Social Messages and Film with Best Production Design at the Best of Nollywood Awards.
-As well as leading roles Omotola Jalade Ekeinde and Remi were nominated for Best Kiss in a Film.
-In September, Surprise Wedding released its adaptation of an arranged marriage.
+As well as leading roles, Omotola Jalade Ekeinde and Remi were nominated for Best Kiss in a Film.
+In September, Surprise Wedding, telling the story of an arranged marriage.

 Remi, who plays Tunde, is surprised on his birthday with a wedding rather than a birthday party.
-He is forced to walk the isles as his inheritance is tied to his marital status.
-To finish off his diverse on-screen roles, the actor took on the breast cancer awareness film Purple Hearts.
+He is forced to walk the aisle as his inheritance is tied to his marital status.
+To finish off his diverse on-screen roles, he took on the breast cancer awareness film Purple Hearts.

 2018

-He began his year starring in Stronger Together, where the actor plays Jide, a pediatrician who contemplates suicide due to his family pressuring him into marriage.
+Remi began his year starring in Stronger Together, as Jide, a pediatrician who contemplates suicide due to his family pressuring him into marriage.
 This leads to a late-night sorrowing session in a bar and meeting a new connection that could very much alter his path.
 By 3 February, Forbidden was released and was a hit.
-The actor played a role in this television series that follows forbidden lovers who are outed by an ex.
+He played a role in this television series that follows forbidden lovers who are outed by an ex.
 The Eve, released on 30 March 2018, was considered "the most colorful and beautiful shot film," with an eye-pleasing cast.
 The romantic comedy features Remi as Audu and Adeolu Adefarasin as Funsho.
-The storyline followed Funsho's risky decisions when he meets someone else at his bachelorette party.
+The storyline follows Funsho's risky decisions when he meets someone else at his bachelorette party.
 The film appeared on Netflix on 12 October 2020.